leylatuon/PlantShop-API/README.md

 # PlantShop-API
 Final Project for API class, the only thing that was changed from my original proposal was the additional constraints on my columns that include NOT NULL.
+I also added DELETE ON CASCADE on the OrderId foreign key of the OrderItems table.

 ## Endpoints
 | API | Description | Request Body | Response Body |